mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 * [Official Vaadin website](https://www.vaadin.com)
 * [Vaadin Documentation](https://vaadin.com/docs) - we recommend to download and read the Vaadin Book PDF.

+> **Note:** If you have no prior experience with Kotlin nor Vaadin, you may get overwhelmed easily by a lots of new stuff.
+Therefore, we recommend to get familiar with both Vaadin and Kotlin first.
+You can also start with the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application):
+VOK basically uses Karibu-DSL under the hood, so the lessons learned there are highly useful in VOK.

 ## 2 What is Vaadin-on-Kotlin?

 VOK is a glue between Vaadin, Kotlin and other frameworks which allows you to write web apps smoothly.
 It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing